git/git.github.io/rev_news/drafts/edition-27.md

 __Git tools and sites__

-* [GitPitch: Markdown Presentations For Everyone on GitHub, GitLab and Bitbucket](https://gitpitch.com/) ; it's introduction for then only GitLab was covered in [Git Rev News Edition 20](https://git.github.io/rev_news/2016/10/19/edition-20/)
+* [GitPitch: Markdown Presentations For Everyone on GitHub, GitLab and Bitbucket](https://gitpitch.com/) ; its introduction for then only GitLab was covered in [Git Rev News Edition 20](https://git.github.io/rev_news/2016/10/19/edition-20/)
-* [cregit](), a tool for helping to find and analyse code credits (unify identities, find contibution by token, extract metadata into SQLite database, etc.)
+* [cregit](https://github.com/cregit/cregit), a tool for helping to find and analyse code credits (unify identities, find contribution by token, extract metadata into a SQLite database, etc.)
-  * [cregit: identifying contributors of source code](http://events.linuxfoundation.org/sites/events/files/slides/cregit-2.pdf), PDF slides from presentation by Daniel M German, Kate Stewart and Bram Adams
+  * [cregit: identifying contributors of source code](http://events.linuxfoundation.org/sites/events/files/slides/cregit-2.pdf), PDF presentation slides by Daniel M German, Kate Stewart and Bram Adams
   * [Token-based authorship information from Git [LWN.net]](https://lwn.net/Articles/698425/) by Jake Edge, a report from  LinuxCon North America 2016 presentation by Daniel German
   * [cregit-Linux: how code gets into the kernel](https://cregit.linuxsources.org/), an example of use